spsaswat/APPF_FLIR/SALT_docs.md

     ```
     This will segment the specified categories within the provided dataset path.
 ### Step 4: Use SALT quickly
-There are a few keybindings that make the annotation process fast.
+There are a few keybindings that make the annotation process fast:
-Click on the object using left clicks and right click (to indicate outside object boundary).
+- Click on the object using left clicks and right click (to indicate outside object boundary).
--n adds predicted mask into your annotations.
+- `n` adds predicted mask into your annotations.
 (Add button)
--r rejects the predicted mask.
+- `r` rejects the predicted mask.
 (Reject button)
--a and d to cycle through images in your your set.
+- `a` and `d` to cycle through images in your set.
 (Next and Prev)
--l and k to increase and decrease the transparency of the other annotations.
+- `l` and `k` to increase and decrease the transparency of the other annotations.
--Ctrl + S to save progress to the COCO-style annotations file.
+- `Ctrl + S` to save progress to the COCO-style annotations file.

-[coco-viewer](https://github.com/trsvchn/coco-viewer) to view your annotations.
+-[coco-viewer](https://github.com/trsvchn/coco-viewer) to view your annotations.
 python cocoviewer.py -i <dataset> -a <dataset>/annotations.json